abhishekpandey1307/Visual-Product-Matcher/README.md

 User authentication

-Vector-based image similarity (ML embeddings)
+Vector-based image similarity using ML embeddings

 CDN-based production deployment

 🎓 Academic Context
 This project was developed as part of an academic submission and demonstrates:

-AI API integration
+AI and cloud API integration

 Cloud-based application architecture

-Full-stack web development
+Full-stack web development skills

-Secure system design practices
+Secure backend system design

 👤 Author
-Your Name
+Abhishek Pandey
 Computer Science Student

-Visual Product Matcher — Academic Project
+Drishti — Academic Project

 📜 License
 This project is intended for educational purposes only.